Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

 Press CTRL+C to stop watching at any time.
 This will NOT stop the rebuild process
 ```

 * After a good period of time, again depending on the size of your Fedora collection there should be output like the example below.
-This indicates that the Fedora RI & SQL reindex process was sucessful.
+This indicates that the Fedora RI & SQL reindex process was successful.
 The number of objects rebuilt will vary.
 You can hit the CNTRL and C keys to exit out of the process, if need be.
 Do not exit the Fedora container yet, one more index to go; Solr.

 ```bash
 Adding object #31: islandora:sp_web_archive_collection